 How do the rewards work?

-If you're only a mortgage customer, only an insurance customer or only a Barclays loan customer, you can't get the deal, you must be a current account customer too and also bank online or via the app.
+If you're only a mortgage customer, only an insurance customer or only a Barclays loan customer, you can't get the deal; you must be a current account customer too and also bank online or via the app.

-- Barclays current account customers only: Will receive £7/month (£4/month after the £3 fee is taken) cash reward.
+- Barclays current account customers only: Will receive a £7/month (£4/month after the £3 fee is taken) cash reward.

-- Barclays current account AND mortgage customers: Existing and new mortgage customers will receive £12/month (£9/month after the £3 fee is taken) cash reward for the term of the mortgage.
+- Barclays current account AND mortgage customers: Existing and new mortgage customers will receive a £12/month (£9/month after the £3 fee is taken) cash reward for the term of the mortgage.

 - Barclays current account AND home insurance customers: Existing insurance customers who renew their policy/take out a new policy with Barclays, and new home insurance customers (some exclusions apply) will receive £10/month (£7/month after the £3 fee is taken).

 - Barclays current account, mortgage AND home insurance customers: Existing and new insurance customers who renew their existing policy/take out a new policy with Barclays (some exclusions apply) and have a residential mortgage will receive £15/month (£12/month after the £3 fee is taken into account).